Zytronium/Zytronium/README.md

 <h3 align="center">My GitHub User Statistics:</h3>

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=zytronium&show_icons=true&locale=en&layout=compact" alt="zytronium" /></p>
 <p><img align="center" src="https://github-readme-stats.vercel.app/api?username=zytronium&show_icons=true&locale=en" alt="zytronium" /></p>
 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=zytronium&" alt="zytronium" /></p>

 <hr>

 <h3 align="center">My Developer Backstory</h3>

 <p>
     I got started with programming back when I was a kid.
 I don't remember very well how old I was, perhaps around 14 years.
-I wanted to try out making games for Roblox, so I downlaoded Roblox Studio and started experimenting with it.
-I mostly worked with models, and I wasn't very good at it yet, though I eventually considered myself decent, but never a professional.
+I wanted to try out making games for Roblox, so I downloaded Roblox Studio and started experimenting with it.
+I mostly worked with models, and I wasn't very good at it yet.
+Though I eventually considered myself decent, but never a professional.
 I got some scripting experience by editing scripts from the toolbox, items that other people had published to the toolbox for others to use for free.
-I learned to do very simple editing in Lua, and eventually had some success making simple scripts from scratch.
+I learned to do very simple editing in Lua and eventually had some success making simple scripts from scratch.
 It wasn't until around 2021 that I really got into programming.
-In 2021-2022 I attended a Mobile App Development program at Tulsa Tech.
-I learned to program in Swift for IOS apps during the first semester, and Kotlin for Android apps during the second.
+In 2021-2022, I attended a Mobile App Development program at Tulsa Tech.
+I learned to program in Swift for iOS apps during the first semester and Kotlin for Android apps during the second.
 I have since mostly forgotten Swift, nor do I care to revisit it.
-Instead, I greatly enjoyed making Android apps with Kotlin, and I have done many side projects in Kotlin.
-I've even made some desktop applications with Kotlin.
-Near the end of the 2021-2022 schoolyear, I started experimenting with Unity.
+Instead, I greatly enjoyed making Android apps with Kotlin, and I have done many side projects in it I've even made some desktop applications with Kotlin.
+Near the end of the 2021-2022 school year, I started experimenting with Unity.
 I made a couple applications with Unity, though only one of them was an actual game, and I never finished it.
 I've since published 3 apps on the Google Play Store: two games and one joke app based on a meme.
 You can find these apps <a href="https://play.google.com/store/apps/developer?id=《Zytronium》">here</a>.
-You can also find a few of my desktop aplications I published to itch.io <a href="https://zytronium.itch.io">here</a>.
+You can also find a few of my desktop applications I published to itch.io <a href="https://zytronium.itch.io">here</a>.
 On April 29, 2024, I started attending Atlas School in Tulsa, Oklahoma.
-I'm enrolled in the "LAB (Linux Programming, Advanced Algorithms, and Blockchain), AKA Systems programming, program, and will graduate in December of 2025, shortly before my 21st birthday.
-At Atlas School, I have learned Linux Bash commands, shell scripting, C, Python, HTML, CSS, SQL.
-Fun fact: at Atlas School, I am part of the last cohort using the legacy curriculum from Holberton School, but I think this curriculum is actually better for me, personally, than the new one.
-Though, I have heard many students prefer the new curriculum.
+I'm enrolled in the "LAB" (Linux Programming, Advanced Algorithms, and Blockchain), AKA "Systems Programming," program, and will graduate in December of 2025, shortly before my 21st birthday.
+At Atlas School, I have learned Linux Bash commands, shell scripting, C, Python, HTML, CSS, and SQL.
+Fun fact: at Atlas School, I am part of the last cohort using the legacy curriculum from Holberton School, but I think this curriculum is actually better for me personally than the new one.
+Though I have heard that many students prefer the new curriculum.
 </p>

-<h4>Summarry:</h4>
+<h4>Summary:</h4>

 <ul>
   <li>First exposure to programming was Roblox Studio</li>
   <li>Attended Mobile App Development at Tulsa Tech | 2021-2022</li>
   <li>Developed mobile apps and desktop application as a hobby | 2022-2024</li>
   <li>Graduated High School | 2023</li>
-  <li>Attended Atlas School | 2024-preasent</li>
+  <li>Attended Atlas School | 2024-Present</li>
 </ul>

-<h4>Career Interests</h4>
+<h4>Career Interests:</h4>

 <ul>
   <li>Video Game Development</li>
   <li>Flight Simulator Development</li>